shrikate900/Bankruptcy_Prevention/README.md

 # Bankruptcy_Prevention

+## Introduction
+This is a machine learning project that predicts the bankruptcy of a company using various financial features.
+The project includes data preprocessing, model selection, and evaluation.
+The best-performing model has an accuracy of 99.60%.

 ## Objective

 This is a classification project, since the variable to predict is binary (bankruptcy or non-bankruptcy).
 The goal here is to model the probability that a business goes bankrupt from different features.